typelevel/typelevel.github.com/_posts/2014-02-21-error-handling.md

 been thrown).

 However, throwing exceptions breaks our ability to reason about a function/program.
-Control is handed off to the call site, and we hope the call site catches it - if not, it propagates further up until at some point something catches it, or our program crashes.
+Control is handed off to the call site, and we hope the call site catches it – if not, it propagates further up until at some point something catches it, or our program crashes.
 We'd like something a bit cleaner than that.

-Enter `Option` - given our `Interval` constructor, construction may or may not succeed.
+Enter `Option` – given our `Interval` constructor, construction may or may not succeed.
-Put another way, after we enter the constructor, we may or may not have a valid `Interval`. `Option` is a type that represents a value that may or may not be there - it can either be `Some` or `None`.
-Let's use what's called a smart constructor.
+Put another way, after we enter the constructor, we may or may not have a valid `Interval`. `Option` is a type that represents a value that may or may not be there;
+it can either be `Some` or `None`.
+Let's use what's called a _smart constructor_.

 ```scala
 final class Interval private(val low: Int, val high: Int)